Thursday, May 15, 2025

 The Forgotten Letter of Grace Bedell

-In 2007, a forgotten letter surfaced in the National Archives — written by a teenage girl who once changed Abraham Lincoln’s face.
-Historian Karen Needles, Director of the Lincoln Archives Digital Project, unearthed a long-lost letter in the Treasury records at the National Archives.
-It was addressed to President Abraham Lincoln, requesting his help in securing a position with the U.S. Treasury Department.
+In 2007, a forgotten letter surfaced in the National Archives — written by a teenage girl who had once changed Abraham Lincoln’s face.
+Historian Karen Needles, Director of the Lincoln Archives Digital Project, discovered it in Treasury Department records: a quiet plea for help, addressed to President Lincoln, asking for a position in the U.S. Treasury.

-So, on January 14, 1864, Grace wrote to Lincoln again—but this time, her letter was not about beards or elections.
-It was a plea for economic opportunity, a request for help in securing a government job.
-She reminded Lincoln that he had once signed himself as her “true friend and well-wisher”—and now, she hoped he would prove it by helping her obtain meaningful work.
+So on January 14, 1864, Grace wrote to Lincoln again.
+This time, her letter was not about beards or elections.
+It was a request for opportunity.
+She reminded him that he had once signed himself as her “true friend and well-wisher,” and she hoped he might prove it by helping her secure meaningful work.

 A Letter That Was Nearly Forgotten

-For years since its discovery, historians have referred to Grace Bedell’s January 14, 1864 letter as her second letter to Lincoln.
-However, this isn’t entirely accurate.
+Since its discovery, historians have often referred to Grace’s 1864 letter as her second letter to Lincoln.
+But that isn’t accurate.

 And he would have answered it.

-Whatever the case, Grace never received a position in the Treasury Department, and this letter ended in the dusty bin of history—until its surprising rediscovery in 2007.
+Whatever the case, Grace never received the position she hoped for.
+Her letter disappeared into the Treasury files — until its rediscovery in 2007.

-Though Grace never secured the job she hoped for, the rediscovery of her letter provides a remarkable glimpse into her persistence, ambition, and quiet determination to shape her own future.
+Yet the letter reveals something important: Grace’s persistence, ambition, and quiet determination to shape her own future.
 The rest of her life proves this.

 Grace’s Later Life: A Quiet Frontier Resilience